-- Economist Hjalmar Schacht was given the responsibility of economic recovery.
-He aimed at full production and full employment through a state funded work creation programme. - Hitler pulled out of the League of Nations in 1933, reoccupied the Rhineland in 1936 and integrated Austria and Germany in 1938 under the slogan: One people, One empire, One leader. - Hitler ignored the Schacht's advice of not to invest hugely in rearmament.
-He then took Sudetenland from Czechoslovakia. - Hitler had the unspoken support of England.
+- Economist Hjalmar Schacht was given the responsibility of economic recovery. - Hitler pulled out of the League of Nations in 1933, reoccupied the Rhineland in 1936 and integrated Austria and Germany in 1938 under the slogan: One people, One empire, One leader. - Hitler had the unspoken support of England.
 Hitler did not stop here.
 He chose war as a way out of the Economic Crisis. - In September 1939, Germany invaded Poland and this started a war with France & England. - A Tripartite pact was signed between Germany, Italy and Japan in September 1940 to strengthen power of Hitler.

-Economic and foreign policies, 1933-39 🔇
+Economic and foreign policies, 1933-39 😵